zain-bin-ramzan/Omnifood/readme.md

-# Omnifooed Platform
+# Omnifood Platform

 ## [Live Demo](https://food-site-portfolio.netlify.app/)

-Omnifooed is a web platform designed for selling and delivering a variety of delicious meals.
+Omnifood is a web platform designed for selling and delivering a variety of delicious meals.
 With over 250,000 meals delivered last year, we are committed to providing a seamless and delightful experience for both customers and vendors.